Code-Institute-Submissions/artontray-PROJECT3/README.md

 - Object-Oriented programming
 - Data structures

-The main objective is to demonstrate competency in Python whilst proposing coding an very simple game.
+The main objective is to demonstrate competency in Python whilst proposing coding an simple game.

 # Le Juste Prix